 What Does Good Security Risk Analysis Look Like?

-When faced with security decisions, managers of complain that they lack the analysis they need to make decisions.
+When faced with security decisions, managers often complain that they lack the analysis they need to make decisions.
 Or, they say that the analysis they have received isn’t good enough to inform their decision.
 They’re aware that security analysis should provide the foundation for their decision and will enable them to confidently lead in risk management.
 In hostile, or challenging, environments the quality of the accuracy and quality of the analysis which informs decisions could be the difference between life and death.
 But what is security risk analysis and what makes it ‘good’, or ‘good enough’?

 But what is security risk analysis and